sttp-book/sttp-book/chapters/intelligent-testing/static-testing.md

 ![FSM for bug](img/static-testing/regex1.png)

 Regex also have options to introduce wildcard characters.
-For example, the regular expression '**.*bug**' results in the following automata. `.` denotes any possible character, and `*` denotes *0 or many times*.
-Hence, the following strings will be accepted by this pattern: `bug` and `this is a bug`.
-The following strings will be rejected by this pattern: `bug!`, `bugs`, `bad bug`.
+For example, the regular expression '**.\*bug**' results in the following automata. `.` denotes any possible character, and `*` denotes *0 or many times*.
+Hence, the following strings will be accepted by this pattern: `bug`, `bad bug` and `this is a bug`.
+The following strings will be rejected by this pattern: `bug!`, `bugs`.